JasperHof/JasperHof.github.io/pages/index.md

  - Improved **gene-based association analysis** by using polygenic risk scores as offset
  - Option to specify the **heritability model**

+ **Please Note** that LDAK-KVIK is still under construction, and a preprint is in progress.
+To stay tuned about updates regarding LDAK software, please sign up for the [LDAK mailing list](https://dougspeed.com/downloads/).

 ## Recommendations

 We recommend using LDAK-KVIK for analysing GWAS data sets of larger sample sizes (N > 5000).
 Mixed-model association analysis is most beneficial when it is possible to predict phenotypes using polygenic risk scores.
 The power gain from mixed-model association analysis is directly linked to the prediction accuracy of the mixed model (see [Campos et al.](https://www.nature.com/articles/s41588-023-01500-0)).
 LDAK-KVIK has not been tested on datasets of smaller sample sizes.